-To meet this criticism, the M-M project was expanded in 2014 to include investigation of (a) the nature and potential of the "Fundamental Construction Kit" (FCK) provided by physics and chemistry before life existed and (b) the many and varied "Derived construction kits" (DCKs) produced by combinations of natural selection and other processes, including asteroid impacts, tides, changing seasons, volcanic eruptions and plate tectonics.9
+(a) the Fundamental Construction Kit (FCK) provided by physics and chemistry before life existed,

+(b) the many and varied 'Derived construction kits' (DCKs) produced by combinations of natural selection and other processes, including asteroid impacts, tides, changing seasons, volcanic eruptions and plate tectonics.

 As new, more complicated, life forms evolved, with increasingly complex bodies, increasingly complex changing needs, increasingly broad behavioural repertoires, and richer branching possible actions and futures to consider, their information processing needs and opportunities also became more complex.

-Somehow the available construction kits also diversified, in ways that allowed construction not only of new biological materials and body mechanisms, supporting new more complex and varied behaviours, but also new more sophisticated information-processing mechanisms, enabling organisms, either alone or in collaboration, to deal with increasingly complex challenges and opportunities.
+Somehow the available construction kits also diversified, in ways that allowed construction not only of new biological materials and body mechanisms, supporting new more complex and varied behaviours but also new more sophisticated information-processing mechanisms, enabling organisms, either alone or in collaboration, to deal with increasingly complex challenges and opportunities.

+DEEP DESIGN DISCOVERIES

+Many deep discoveries were made by evolution, including designs for DCKs that make possible new forms of information processing.

+These have important roles in animal intelligence, including perception, conceptual development, motivation, planning, and problem solving, including

+-- topological reasoning about properties of geometrical shapes and shape-changes.

-Deep discoveries made by evolution include designs for DCKs that make new forms of information processing possible, with important roles in animal intelligence, including perception, conceptual development, motivation, planning, problem solving and topological reasoning about effects and limitations of possible continuous rearrangements of material objects: much harder than planning moves in a discrete space.
-Different species, with different needs, habitats and behaviours, use information about different topological and geometrical relationships, including birds that build different sorts of nests, carnivores that tear open their prey in order to feed, and human toddlers playing with (or sucking) body-parts, toys, etc.
+-- reasoning about possible continuous rearrangements of material objects (much harder than planning moves in a discrete space).

+Different species, with different needs, habitats and behaviours, use information about different topological and geometrical relationships, including

+- -- birds that build different sorts of nests, - -- carnivores that tear open their prey in order to feed, - -- human toddlers playing with (or sucking) body-parts, toys, etc.

 Later on, in a smaller subset of species (perhaps only one species?) new meta-cognitive abilities gradually allowed previous discoveries to be noticed, reflected on, communicated, challenged, defended and deployed in new contexts.

-Such "argumentative" interactions may have been important precursors for chains of reasoning, including the proofs in Euclid's Elements.10
+Such 'argumentative' interactions may have been important precursors for chains of reasoning, including the proofs in Euclid's Elements.